 If you are a citizen of an EU country, Norway, Iceland, Liechtenstein or Switzerland, and were living lawfully in the UK on or before 31 December 2020, you will be able to use the NHS in England using your European Health Insurance Card (EHIC).
 Detailed information about healthcare in the UK for EU, EEA and Swiss nationals is available from the UK Government website .

 If you move to the UK to work, study or to settle, you will be subject to immigration control.
 This means you will need a visa or permit from the Home Office to lawfully be in the UK.
 You may need to pay the immigration health surcharge as part of your visa application.
 For more information please check the Government guidance here.

 Depending on the course you wish to study, International students that are eligible and meet the Student route sponsorship criteria can be sponsored.

 Please contact us for more information and to check whether your chosen course has this option, and to ensure you meet any necessary criteria.

 Please call +44 (0)20 3925 1043 or email QAHE.email@example.com to speak to someone about this.

-For any students arriving in the UK on or before 31 December 2020 should apply for ‘pre-settled status’ as part of the EU Settlement Scheme.
-This will allow you to continue to travel between the UK and EU without having to apply via the Student route even after 1 January 2021, and allow you to stay in the UK for five years and then apply for ‘settled status’ if desired.
+If you hold Pre-settled status through the EU Settlement Scheme you may continue to travel between the UK and EU without having to apply via the Student route even after 1 January 2021, and you may stay in the UK for 5 years and then apply for ‘settled status’ if desired.

-If you arrive in the UK after 31 December 2020 to start your course, you will have had to make an application under the Student route and new points-based system.
+If you arrived in the UK after 31 December 2020 to start your course, you will have had to make an application under the Student route and new points-based system.
 This allows you to stay in the UK for the duration of your course.
-After graduation you will be eligible to apply for the Graduate route (provided you arrive in the UK by 6 April 2021 and meet the other eligibility requirements of the route).
+After graduation you will be eligible to apply for the Graduate route (provided you had arrived in the UK by 6 April 2021 and meet the other eligibility requirements of the route).